Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Discussion

 \section{Discussion}

 To explore the underlying principles of decentralized self-organization, we introduced a tractable model of a laterally inhibiting system and demonstrated that it is capable of reaching a target pattern starting from initially identical cells.
 Our analysis showed that a trade-off exists between patterning accuracy and time taken to pattern, resulting in a Pareto front of optimized solutions with varying error rates.
 By reframing the model as a stochastic reaction network, we were able to directly compute quantities such as the mutual information and transfer entropies between cell trajectories, revealing how information is transferred between cells.
 Having optimized for collective patterning speed and error rate, the solutions do not appear to optimize for the flow of information, nor do cells appear individually optimal when considered in isolation.
 Computing the mutual information between trajectories from data alone remains challenging, and so we explored more tractable information measures, such as the instantaneous mutual information, finding that these quantities may display counterintuitive behavior such as non-monotonicity in time.
-Finally, we computed such quantities in experimental measurements of Notch-Delta patterning and once again found that instantaneous quantities can be non-monotonic in time as patterning occurs, even as the total dynamic information shared between cells strictly increases in time.
+Finally, we computed such quantities in experimental measurements of Delta-Notch patterning and once again found that instantaneous quantities can be non-monotonic in time as patterning occurs, even as the total dynamic information shared between cells strictly increases in time.
+Our main focus was to extend the analysis of optimal behavior and information transfer beyond the single cell context to a system of decentralized interacting cells engaged in a self-organization problem.

 In development, the starting point of patterning is often inhomogeneous.
 For example, in addition to Notch-signaling, there is also a Delta pre-pattern in SOP formation in \emph{Drosophila} dorsal thorax~\cite{Corson2017}, allowing for a more regular array of SOP cells.
 Rather than all cells being initially identical, we could consider them to have some initial pre-patterning containing some useful, but not perfect, information.
 This would still mean that cells need to coordinate to achieve a target pattern, but presumably could do so faster than without the pre-pattern for the same accuracy requirement.
 How optimal strategies and information flow change as the information contained in the pre-pattern change remains an open question for future study.